 Welcome to the web site for biographies of women in mathematics.
 These pages are part

-of an on-going project at Agnes Scott College
+of a project at Agnes Scott College

 in Atlanta, Georgia, to